Q: Can I really get a Small Business Grant on the Internet?

 That’s a great question, though – and it’s one you should ask yourself.

-After all, if you decide to pursue our monthly Amber Grant ($2,000) and the $25,000 year-end Amber Grant, your application will take some time and energy to write.
+After all, if you decide to pursue our monthly Amber Grant ($4,000 for the month of December) and the $25,000 year-end Amber Grant, your application will take some time and energy to write.
 You’ll commit a few dollars to cover the application fee.
 And you’ll do so with the undeniable reality that many internet scams exist.

 We understand all of those things.